 - Don’t get discouraged if your prices don’t match mine!
 Keep shopping at the best prices and your fridge/freezer and pantry will be stocked with sales priced ingredients.

-- Read below for additional tips as well as throughout the recipe, for saving time and managing food.
+- Read Strategies Applied for additional tips as well as throughout the recipe, for saving time and managing food.

 Per Serving: 198 Calories; Fat (12% calories from fat); 8g; Sat 3g; Mono 1g; Poly 1g; Chol 48mg 16%; Sod 781mg; Pot 27 16%; Carb 17g 16%; Fib 2g 7%; Sug 4g; Protein; 13g 7%; Vit A 11%; Vit C 12%; Calc 20%; Iron 6%

-Put Your Own Spin on It:
+Put your own Spin on it

 Cheesy Chicken Casserole made October 2011.